lunatictiol/worldle-app/README.md

-# Worldle Clone 🌍
+# Wordle Clone 🌍

-A clone of the popular game Worldle, built using **React Native**.
+A clone of the popular game Wordle, built using **React Native**.
 This app allows users to guess words and provides additional features such as authentication with **Clerk**, a smooth and interactive user interface, and dark mode support.

 ## Features